 Metacognition – Those who struggle with this skill often have no clue on how they did on a recent test or quiz, or have no idea what material to study right before.
 One excellent strategy is to learn to self-monitor your own learning.
 Teaching kids to stop and answer, “What did I just learn?” can allow them to develop an understanding of what they know and what they still need help on.
 Sticky notes are great for this!
 After an assessment or unit, it might also be helpful for the teacher to conference with the student to determine what he or she learned, what worked well, and what they need to work on more.

 Self-Control – Kids with weak self-control skills might call out in class frequently, make impulsive decisions without thinking, or have anger management problems.
+These kids need extra support in learning to manage their emotions.
 You can practice self-control with games.
 My favorite is to use Blurt.
 Kids have to practice self-control by not shouting out when it isn’t their turn.
 This becomes really challenging if a student knows the answer but it’s not their turn.
 In the classroom, teachers can help by having lots of structure and routines.
 You can also teach kids and young adults to use I-statements as a positive way to express emotions.

 Sustained Attention – When attention skills are weaker, kids and young adults might struggle to pay attention to a class lesson, miss out on directions, or appear to daze off during a working session.
 One of the shortest but most effective ways to help increase attention is to help kids become aware of their personal distractors and work with them to reduce those distractions.
 To teach and practice paying attention, you can also play a fun game of Simon Says!
 It’s a great way to have a brain break serve as practice for focus and attention.